liveuak/freenoom/README_EN.md

 Also, if prompted
 > Do not allow access to account

-After logging in to Google Mail, go to [this interface of gmail](https://accounts.google.com/b/0/DisplayUnlockCaptcha) and click Allow.
+After logging in to Google Mail, go to [this page](https://accounts.google.com/b/0/DisplayUnlockCaptcha) and click Allow.
 This situation is relatively rare.

 *Email settings are now complete.
 You can happily configure this program* :)